kubernetes/community/keps/sig-apps/0016-20180601-api-call-signature-auditing.md

 Let’s enable any application, using our official Kubernetes libraries, to include the answer to these questions for each interaction with the APIServer.

-The aggregated clusterwide correlation of identity and journey with each API request/response would provide the raw metadata necessary explore the unseen, yet interwoven patterns of real-world user journeys within the Kubernetes community.
+The aggregated clusterwide correlation of identity and user journey with each API request/response would provide the raw metadata necessary explore the unseen, yet interwoven patterns of real-world user journeys within the Kubernetes community.

 ## Motivation

 We need an atlas of the invisible and undefined tribal patterns within our ecosystem that we create within our community.

-This map would augmenting our existing approaches on the course of development, testing, and conformance based on how kubernetes actually usage.
+This map would help chart our course of development, testing, and conformance based on how kubernetes actually usage.

 ### Goals

-* Simply enable communication of ‘Who are you?
-Why are you here?’ for any application within kubernetes using official protocols and libraries.
+* Enable communication of ‘Who are you?
+Why are you here?’
+  - for any application using kubernetes API
+  - via the official protocols and libraries.

-* Cluster wide enablement and aggregation of this meta-data centrally.
+* Simple aggregation of this metadata
+  - cluster wide
+  - community wide

 #### Collateral APISnoop Goals